 Meanwhile, legal experts caution that companies need to take stock in the wake of the Target breach and make sure they have adequate insurance in place.

-A post by Emily R. Caron in Media, Privacy and Beyond published by law firm Lathrop & Gage notes that fortunately Target appears to have a lot of insurance in place.
+A post by Emily R. Caron in Media, Privacy and Beyond, published by the law firm Lathrop & Gage, notes that, fortunately, Target appears to have substantial insurance coverage in place.

 It cites reports suggesting that between cyber coverage and directors and officers (D&O) coverage, Target has $165 million in total limits, after self-insuring the first $10 million.
 (Hat tip to @LexBlogNetwork for highlighting this article)